-- 13.06.100.F.
-Accessory building standards.
-Accessory buildings permitted per Section 13.06.100.C.4, such as garages, sheds, detached accessory dwelling units (DADUs), common utility and laundry facilities, and business offices and recreational facilities for mobile home/trailer courts and multi-family uses, are subject to the following location and development standards: - 1.
-The total square footage of all accessory building footprints shall be no more than 85%-percent of the square footage of the main building footprint and no more than 15 percent% of the square footage of the lot, not to exceed 1,000 square feet.
+F. Accessory building standards.
+Accessory buildings permitted per Section 13.06.100.C.4, such as garages, sheds, detached accessory dwelling units (DADUs), common utility and laundry facilities, and business offices and recreational facilities for mobile home/trailer courts and multi-family uses, are subject to the following location and development standards:

+1. The total square footage of all accessory building footprints shall be no more than 85% percent of the square footage of the main building footprint and no more than 15% percent of the square footage of the lot, not to exceed 1,000 square feet.
 For lots greater than 10,000 square feet, the total square footage of all accessory building footprints shall be no more than 10 percent of the square footage of the lot (the other limitations applicable to smaller properties outlined above shall not apply).
-If one of the accessory buildings is a Detached ADU, an additional 500 square feet may be added to the allowed total square footage of all accessory building footprints.
-In addition, the total building footprint square footage of structures accessory to a single-family dwelling shall not exceed 1,000 square feet, except where properties contain a detached accessory dwelling unit, in which case, the total square footage of accessory building footprints (including the detached ADU) shall be no more than 1,500 square feet.
+If one of the accessory buildings is a Detached ADU, an additional 500 square feet, except where properties contain a detached accessory to a single family dwelling shall not exceed 1,000 square feet, except where properties contain a detached accessory dwelling unit, in which case, the total square footage of all accessory building footprints (including the detached ADU) shall be no more than 1,500 square feet.
 See Section 13.06.150 for ADU standards.
-For lots greater than 1/2 acre (21,780 square feet), the total square footage of all accessory buildings shall be no more than 10 percent of the square footage of the lot (the 85 percent main building and 1,000/1,500 square foot limitations for smaller properties shall not apply).
+For lots greater than 1/2 acre (21,780 square feet), the total square footage of all accessory buildings shall be no more than 1,500 square footage of all accessory buildings shall be no more than 1,500 square footage of all accessory buildings shall be no more than 1,500 square footage of all accessory buildings shall be no more than 1,500 square footage of all accessory buildings shall be no more than 1,500 square footage of all accessory buildings shall be no more than 1,500 square footage of all accessory buildings shall be no more than 1,200 square footage of all accessory buildings shall be no more than 1,200 square footage of all accessory buildings shall be no more than 1,200 square footage of all accessory buildings shall be no more than 1,200 square footage of the lot (the 85 percent main building and 1,000/1,500 square foot limitations for smaller properties shall not apply).